Iranian Revolution: Rise and exile of Ayatollah Khomeini (1963–1979)

-Post-revolutionary leader — Twelver Shia cleric Ayatollah Ruhollah Khomeini — first rose to political prominence in 1963 when he led opposition to the Shah and his White Revolution.
+The post-revolutionary leader, Twelver Shia cleric Ayatollah Ruhollah Khomeini, first rose to political prominence in 1963 when he led opposition to the Shah and his White Revolution.
 Khomeini was arrested in 1963 after declaring the Shah a "wretched, miserable man" who "embarked on the [path toward] destruction of Islam in Iran."
 Three days of major riots throughout Iran followed, with 15,000 dead from police fire as reported by opposition sources.
 However, anti-revolutionary sources conjectured that just 32 were killed.

 Khomeini was released after eight months of house arrest and continued his agitation, condemning Iran's close cooperation with Israel and its capitulations, or extension of diplomatic immunity, to American government personnel in Iran.
 In November 1964, Khomeini was re-arrested and sent into exile where he remained for 15 years (mostly in Najaf, Iraq), until the revolution.